Hewis44/Flybee/journal.md

 - **433 MHz telemetry**

 Planning to flash **ArduPilot** and program waypoint missions soon.
-Next steps: install in frame, test with Mission Planner, and do ground test + maiden auto flight.
+Next steps: install in frame, test with Mission Planner, and do ground test + maiden auto flight. im gonna Add BOM,sketches and laser cutting files in the repo

+## Build ( coming soon)

 ---